-All new construction and remodeling projects must be permitted by the City of Houston.
-To obtain a permit, you must, as part of the application process, include a declaration signed by you, under penalties of perjury, that your “Project does not violate the Deed Restrictions, if any, that apply to the Land” on which you are going to build.
-So you can be in a position to do that, submit your plans to the Southgate Architectural Review Committee before applying for a permit from the City of Houston in order to ensure compliance with the Southgate Deed Restrictions.
+All new construction and remodeling projects must be approved by the Southgate Civic Club before being permitted by the City of Houston.
+To obtain a permit, you must, as part of the application process, include a declaration stating that your “Project does not violate the Deed Restrictions … that apply to the Land.”
+To be able to make such declaration, you must submit your plans for approval to the Southgate Architectural Review Committee before applying for a permit from the City of Houston to ensure compliance with architectural guidelines and the Southgate Deed Restrictions.
 By performing an architectural review, the Southgate Civic Club helps protect the interests of all parties by keeping deed restrictions active and enforceable.

-If you are remodeling or building a new house, you should submit the following to the Southgate Architectural Review Committee email at firstname.lastname@example.org.
+If you are remodeling or building a new house, you must submit the following to the Southgate Architectural Review Committee email at firstname.lastname@example.org.
 Please include:

 - The address of the building site and the name of the architect/designer/builder as well as the owner.

 - A copy of the plat for the building site.

 - A copy of the new construction or remodeling plans.